-WMMN 613 Interactive Design I
+WMMN 613 Interactive Design for the Web

-This is a web prototyping course.
-Students will first be introduced to web interactive concepts and learn how to create basic to high-end prototypes for a website.
-Students will learn how to use at least one prototyping tool (Invision).
-Students will design a website from scratch or select a website in need of a redesign and create a full prototype website for their final project.
+This hands-on web prototyping course focuses on the behavior of web components.
+Students learn how to build a fully responsive website and demo it by using high end prototyping tools such as InVision.
+Using the latest concepts of interactive design, students either construct a website from scratch or select a website in need of a redesign and create a full prototype website for their final project.

-WMMN 614 Interactive Design II
+WMMN 614 Interactive Design for Mobile

-This is a mobile prototyping course.
-Students will first be introduced to mobile interactive concepts (iOS and Android) and learn how to create basic to high-end prototypes for a mobile app.
-Students will learn how to use at least one prototyping tool (Invision).
-Students will design a mobile app from scratch or select a mobile app in need of a redesign and create a fully prototype mobile app for their final project.
+In this mobile prototyping course, students are first introduced to mobile interactive concepts for both the iOS and Android platforms and learn how to create basic to high-end prototypes for a mobile app.
+Students either design a mobile app from scratch or select a mobile app in need of a redesign and present their prototype as a final project for a class critique.